dorfsmay/timesheetu1/README.md

 ## Purpose and history
-Originally created for a customer who required a weekly time sheet in html format via email in a very specific format, for approval puposes.
-This one single html-css-js page allows to fill the form in a few click, none on a typical week, rather than waste time editing a complicated template.
+Originally created for a customer's specific reporting requirements, the html, css and javascript content are all contained within a single html file.
+It defaults to the previous week (Sunday based) and a typical 40 hour.
+The resulting timesheet is updated automatically when the date and duration fileds are changed.

 ## Usage
 Either: